bdt105/mysqlapi/README.md

 - url: /fields/tablename
 - method: GET
-- return: json object containg the description of the field of the table according to __SHOW FIELDS FROM tablename__
+- return: json object containg the description of the field of the table according to "SHOW FIELDS FROM tablename"

 ### count